liuguaaa/assignment/README.md

 # assignment
-a repository which contains my final-homework and ppt
+A repository which contains my final-homework and ppt

 2023.9-2026.6 Shandong university of science and technology